 Identifying and locating regions of locally-enhanced reflectivity can often be subjective and inconsistent from observer to observer.
-To mitigate this, we developed a technique that objectively identifies local enhancements in radar observations (Tomkins et al., 2024).
+To mitigate this, we developed a technique that objectively identifies local enhancements in radar observations (Tomkins

+- 150 et al., 2024).
 Previous methods to detect enhancements in enhanced reflectivity features in the rain layers of storms, such as convective precipitation cells, did not work well for detecting snow bands.
 Locally-enhanced reflectivity features in snow have more diffuse edges and smaller relative differences compared to the background values than convective cells in rain layers.
 The technique we employ uses two adaptive thresholds to identify objects based on their distinctness (faint or strong) from the background average.
-We identify objects in a snow rate field that has been rescaled from reflectivity in order to define local enhancements based on spatial gradients that are roughly linear in snow rate.
+We identify objects in a snow rate field that has been rescaled from reflectivity in order to define local en- - 155 hancements based on spatial gradients that are roughly linear in snow rate.
+To rescale the reflectivity, we use the wet snow Z-S relationship from Rasmussen et al. (2003); $Z_e = 57.3S^{1.67}$ where Z_e is equivalent radar reflectivity with units of mm6 m-3 and S is snow rate with units of mm hr-1.
+Note that the snow rate obtained from this relationship represents an instantaneous rate and is not liquid-equivalent unlike the data reported from the ASOS stations.
 The algorithm outputs a feature detection field which classifies each grid point with radar echo as either part of a "faint feature", a "strong feature", or "background".

-Details on the feature detection algorithm including multiple examples of reflectivity fields, snow rate fields, and the identified features are provided in Tomkins et al. (2024).
+160 Details on the feature detection algorithm including multiple examples of reflectivity fields, snow rate fields, and the identified features are provided in Tomkins et al. (2024).
 Example reflectivity, snow rate and feature classification fields are shown in Fig. 4.